jhotas/platform-game/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT."# platform-game"
+Este projeto está licenciado sob a Licença MIT.